syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.container.type `enum`
 {:#members:nodes-container-type}

 Sets the type of the container.
 Applicable if the group is a container.
-See <a href="global.html#containertype">ContainerType </a>
+See [Container Types](/js/api/global#containertype">ContainerType </a>

 #### Default Value